KBNLresearch/ochre/README.md

 * FIXED characters consisting of multiple characters are mapped to unused ascii extended codes on the fly
 * How to store changes (so they can be merged easily)?

+## remove_empty_files

+* FIXED remove files with either empty ocr text or empty gs
+* there might still be problems with aligning texts that differ a lot (but we'll see)

 ## folia2ocr_and_gs